 Talks by humanities faculty and graduate students on their current research or recently published books.
-All talks take place on Fridays at noon in the OHC Conference Room, 159 PLC.
+All talks take place on Fridays at noon in the OHC Conference Room, 159 PLC (unless noted otherwise).
 These are free and open to the public.
 Brown-bag lunches are welcome.
 Seating is limited, so early arrival is recommended.

 Styling Blackness in Chile: Music and Dance in the Aftican Diaspora.
 Juan Eduardo Wolf, Ethnomusicology, and 2016–17 Faculty Research Fellow.

 “The Hybris of Plants: Reinterpreting Philosophy Through Vegetal Life.”
 Joshua Kerr, Phd candidate, Philosophy, and 2019–20 Dissertation Fellow.

 “Worldly Muck: The Matter of Universality in English Renaissance Literature.”
 Brent Dawson, English, and 2019–20 Faculty Research Fellow.

 “Cohabitations: Sharing Churches after the Reformation.”
 David Luebke, History, and 2019–20 Faculty Research Fellow.